Last Updated on 03/11/2025

 For most people, however, it will not suffice.
 According to Ahrefs, the great majority of internet pages receive no search traffic, with one of the primary causes being a lack of links.

 This is where content marketing and distribution come into play.
-Any social channels, online communities, email lists, friendly bloggers and journalists you know who could be interested in your new link magnet and willing to conduct some mutually beneficial digital PR for you; all of are excellent options to assist in ensuring the success of your latest material.
+Any social channels, online communities, email lists, friendly bloggers and journalists you know who could be interested in your new link magnet and willing to conduct some mutually beneficial digital PR for you; all of these are excellent options to assist in ensuring the success of your latest material.

 With that said, let’s look at how to create those link magnets.